dankamongmen/panelreels/README.md

 displayed panels.
 This is so that the user interface is consistent across all possible panel dynamics.

+## fade()

+Palette fades in the terminal!
+Works for any number of supported colors, but *does not* affect the "default colors" (ncurses color number -1).
+Takes as its argument a number of milliseconds, which will be the target for a complete fade.
+Blocks, and adapts to timing irregularities (i.e. smoothly takes into account early or late wakeups).
+Upon completion, restores the palette to that in use upon entry.

 ## genprefix()

 genprefix() reduces a (potentially very large) `uintmax_t` to a string of fixed